Trout Fishing Near Central Highlands Tasmania

 Penstock Lagoon is a very shallow and weedy lagoon, which offers a variety of trout habitat from large marsh plains to deeper rocky and forested shores.
 Reserved as a fly fishing only lake, it has quickly become one of the most consistent and best fly fishing locations in Tasmania.

-Excellent fly fishing is available at all times of the trout fishing season on Penstock.
+Excellent fly fishing is available at all times of the trout fishing season on Penstock Lagoon.
 Early in the season when lake levels are high, fishing wet flies either from a boat or shore based will be extremely productive.

 From November onward as the water temperatures increase, mayfly hatch prolifically across the lagoon and trout can be found feeding on all stages of the small insects life cycle.
 Fishing with dun and orange spinner imitations provides fantastic sight fishing and anglers should closely observe the size and stage of mayfly the trout are targeting to increase success.